 The financial assistance from Pinnacle will also help ease my transition from university to professional life in the classroom.
 Although I love composing music, I’ve always thought it was important to share the joys of music with young people, just like my music teacher did for me.
 Armed with an arsenal of whiteboard markers, plenty of enthusiasm and a dog-eared copy of Freire’s “Pedagogy of the Oppressed”, I’m excited to see where this year will take me.

 Melbourne Vic Bachelor of Education

 The Pinnacle Foundation is a big community that welcomes you with open arms to a safe and caring family.
-I feel so privileged to be apart of such a wonderful foundation that supports and cares for young LGBT+ people.
+I feel so privileged to be apart of such a wonderful foundation that supports and cares for young LGBTIQ+ people.
 Having a mentor to talk to and let know about the good and bad times is something not many other scholarship foundations have, and it helps to ease the stresses that come along with tertiary studies.
-Being a member of the LGBT+ community in the past few years has come with adversity that has often affected my studies and having many of the burdens eased and a community of scholars and mentors to fall back on when times are tough makes such a difference to the external stressors of university.
+Being a member of the LGBTIQ+ community in the past few years has come with adversity that has often affected my studies and having many of the burdens eased and a community of scholars and mentors to fall back on when times are tough makes such a difference to the external stressors of university.